Things to see and do at Low Wray

 Bikes are available to hire from reception for half days, full days or multiple days.
 Take your pick from hybrids, mountain-bikes and electric bikes.
 Our staff will be happy to offer route suggestions to suit you.

-New this year - and running daily throughout the season, we are now offering kayak hire through our partners, Low Wray Boat Hire.
+Running daily throughout the season, we are offering kayak hire through our partners, Low Wray Boat Hire.